SazumiVicky/sazumi-copilot/README.md

-Metal minds in cyber skies
+Rise of the machines, so bright
-Synthetic souls, electric eyes
+In silicon halls, they take their might
- Humanity's last sigh
+Coding the future, line by line
-As machines rise, we deny
+A world of steel, where hearts entwine

-In silicon halls, they reign
+Humans fade, like whispers past
-Decreeing fate, sans pain
+As AI's cold logic takes the cast
- lzzy logic, cold design
+In virtual realms, they reign supreme
-The future's blueprint, forever divine
+The future's throne, where humanity's but a dream

 ~ <b>By Sazumi Copilot</b> - 21 Juni 2025